chanzuckerberg/idetik/docs/guide/how-idetik-works.md

 Viewports and layers can be added and removed while the runtime is running.
 A layer belongs to one viewport at a time and adding it to a second throws.

 Synchronizing views follows from the plain-object model.
 Two layers constructed with the same slice coordinate object show the same time point and move together when it changes.
-Layers that share a channel appearance array recolor together.
+Channel appearance is scoped to each layer, so the application must call `setChannelProps()` on each layer to recolor several views together.
 Layers on the same source share every chunk the source loads, whichever viewport they draw in.

 ## Layers and Renderables